 Simple English definitions for legal terms

-Read a random definition: biological child
+Read a random definition: accident policy

 A guaranty fund is a special type of fund that is created to help people who have lost their money because a bank has become insolvent.
 The fund is usually created by collecting money from other banks through assessments.
 The money collected is then used to pay back the depositors of the insolvent bank.
 Guaranty funds were created before the federal deposit insurance system was established in 1933, and some states still have them to protect uninsured deposits.